stereolabs/zed-openni/README.md

 The library file of the driver will be automatically copied in the folder `<openni2-path>/Redist/OpenNI2/Drivers` and it will be automatically loaded by OpenNI2 during initialization.
 Please be sure to have writing permission for the folder `<openni2-path>/Redist/OpenNI2/Drivers`.

+#### Windows

+**Prerequisites**

+* CMake [>v3.10] is required to configure the ZED OpenNI driver before building.
+You can install the latest version downloading it from the [CMake website](https://cmake.org/download/).
+* OpenCV is optionally required to build all the examples.
+Follow the instruction on the [OpenCV documentation](https://opencv.org/releases/) to correctly install it.

+Clone this repository using Git for Windows.

+Run CMake (cmake-gui), select the folder where you cloned this repository as source and set a build folder.

+Configure the following parameters
+ * `OpenNI2-DIR` -> use the path to the OpenNI2 library noted above (e.g. `C:\Program Files\OpenNI2`)

+Click `Configure` and then `Generate`.
+If everything is correctly configure you can now click `Open Project` and build it using Visual Studio.

+The build process generates a file named `libzeddriver.dll` in the sub-folder `Release` of the folder chosen as build destination.
+This file must be manually copied in the OpenNI2 driver folder to be able to run the OpenNI2 examples.

 ## Examples

+### Linux
 The driver comes with five examples demonstrating how to use it to retrieve and show color images, depth maps and point clouds.

 * [SimpleMultiViewer](https://github.com/stereolabs/zed-openni/tree/main/examples/SimpleMultiViewer): creates an OpenGL window displaying the color/depth combined stream (_key 1_), the depth stream (_key 2_) and the color stream (_key 3_)